lopen/jDex/README.md

 ---------

-Currently work in progress, need to work on the GUI aspect of the program.
+Currently work in progress\
+Things that need doing:
+- GUI
+- Underlying functionality of the actual Pokedex
+- All of the good stuff